Math Test of ASSET

 Question Types and Duration

-All the questions in the math ASSET test are multiple-choice questions.
+All the questions in this test are multiple-choice questions.
 The time duration for each of the subject is 25 minutes and therefore, the basic skills test is for 75 minutes and the advanced skills test is for 100 minutes.
 The number of questions in the numerical skills subject is 32 and for each of the advanced skills level test subject, the number of question is 25.

 Preparation for the Test

-Preparation for the math ASSET test is crucial because mathematics is a subject that needs constant revision.
+Preparation for this test is crucial because mathematics is a subject that needs constant revision.
 If you do not have constant practice, you would forget the concepts and formulae you have gained.
-At the same time, if you brush up the subject everyday, you would perform very well in the math ASSET test.
+At the same time, if you brush up the subject everyday, you would perform very well in the math test.
 Another thing you should remember is that many good students have performed badly in the test because they did not prepare well for the test and hence, a sincere and thorough preparation is essential.

 All the questions in the test pertain to what you have learnt in your school years.
 Moreover, there are many good math study guides available which can be used for the preparation.